onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-We could do the same for the log in form, but we'll leave that for an optional exercise.
+We could do the same for the login form, but we'll leave that for an optional exercise.

 The application code can be found on [GitHub](https://github.com/comp227/part2-tasks/tree/part5-5),
 branch *part5-5*.